SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Prometheus_Base_Component.md

 ## Notes

-Parameters that should contain the data need to be added to the driver manually.
+Parameters that should contain the data need to be added to the connector manually.

-The driver has been created in such way that no extra QAction logic or modification is needed; only adding parameters with the correct name should suffice to have data filled in.
+The connector has been created in such way that no extra QAction logic or modification is needed; only adding parameters with the correct name should suffice to have data filled in.

 ### Single Numeric Parameters